Application and guidance information regarding Permits to Fly for EASA regulated aircraft

-NOTE: For Enduring EASA Permit to Fly aircraft applying for a Temporary Permit, the application must be made by the Registered Aircraft Owner
+NOTE: For permanent EASA Permit to Fly aircraft the application for a Temporary EASA Permit to Fly must be made by the Registered Aircraft Owner.

 Where the CAMO, or Part-21 approved organisation, holding permit to fly privileges, requests CAA approval of non-design related flight conditions.

 Where an application is made for the CAA to issue a Permit to Fly, enclosing EASA approved design-related Flight Conditions where applicable.